develprr/metamatic-framework/README.md

 You don't need to write endless ugly switch-case structures since Metamatic connects events to their handlers elegantly using hash tables, taking internally advantage of JavaScript's` associative arrays.
 With this solution, you don't need to manually connect events to their handlers anymore.
 Metamatic does it automatically, due to its very nature!
-Yet the silly thing about Metamatic is that its internal implementation is drop-dead simple consisting of only about one hundred lines of code!
+Yet the silly thing about Metamatic is that its internal implementation is drop-dead simple consisting of only about two hundred lines of code!

 ### Stop Messing Your App With "Provider" Clutter

 One major difference to many difficult state container frameworks is also that you don't really need to "pre-configure" your App to use Metamatic.
-You don't need to wrap your application in obscure "Provider" wrappers and you don't need to "inject stores" and other structures to your classes to enable a state container.
+You don't need to wrap your application inside obscure "Provider" wrappers and you don't need to "inject stores" and other structures to your classes to enable a state container.
 Any class, component, object or helper function can be connected to Metamatic features at any point of the project without any need to do major refactoring to existing application logic or code structure.
 You can use Metamatic functions on the fly anywhere inside your app, any time.
 If your application already uses some other state container framework, you can still introduce Metamatic into your app without removing or changing anything that already exists.